-Proper banana storage is crucial to prevent the fruit from becoming overripe and inedible.
 When bananas are harvested, they are still green and unripe.

-Over time, they begin to ripen and turn yellow, and eventually brown.
-If bananas are not stored correctly, they can ripen too quickly, leading to an unpleasant texture and flavor.
+If bananas are not stored correctly, they can ripen too quickly, creating unpleasant texture and flavor.

 How to Store Bananas: Proper banana storage